 In Conclusion

-The Deed of Variation is a powerful tool that needs to be bespoke to a person’s individual circumstances and this is why it is important to seek proper legal advice to ensure that it works in the way that you want it to.
+The Deed of Variation is a powerful tool that needs to be bespoke to a person’s individual circumstances and this is why it is important to seek proper professional advice to ensure that it works in the way that you want it to.
 It usually takes 2 weeks to prepare a Deed of Variation from the time of receiving instructions.

 If you feel that you need help in this area, contact Jensen Bourke today at Cunningtons